Arvoria/RobaseService/docs/Guide/usage.md

 ### Updating your data

-In most cases though, you will want to opt for updating your data instead, in this case we `UpdateAsync`.
+In most cases though, you will want to opt for updating your data instead, in this case, we `UpdateAsync`.
 This method has one key difference from DataStoreService: the `cache` parameter.
-Robase was made with caches in mind such that you use less requests and can take advantage of the powerful `BatchUpdateAsync` method.
-You can extend upon this feature nicely by writing your own data handler module and having your saving/updating use Write-through - change the database first, and then the cache.
+Robase was made with caches in mind such that you will use fewer requests and can take advantage of the powerful `BatchUpdateAsync` method.
+You can extend upon this feature nicely by writing a custom data handler module and having your saving/updating use Write-through - change the database first, and then the cache.
 Though, we will not be showcasing this functionality here.

-Currently, neither of these methods support retries and this functionality will have to be written at the callsite of these methods.
+Currently, neither of these methods support retries and this functionality will have to be written at the call site of these methods.

 #### Using UpdateAsync